 - Funds (direct costs only) are provided to investigator’s institution for use by the applicant; it is the applicant institution’s obligation to ensure proper use of funds and timely submission of progress reports.

 - Disbursal of grant funds will be made in quarter-annual payments at the end of each fiscal quarter.
-Final payments will be made only after receipt of a final progress report that is due no later than 30 days following the last day of the project.
+Final payments will be made only after receipt of a final progress report which is due no later than 30 days following the last day of the project.
 NephCure does not support no-cost extensions.

 - Principal investigators must comply with human institutional review board requirements and demonstrate current approval of these committees.